Azure/azure-quickstart-templates/101-traffic-manager-external-endpoint/README.md

 This template shows how to create an Azure Traffic Manager profile using external endpoints and the performance traffic routing method.
 To enable performance-based traffic routing, each endpoint needs an "endpointLocation" that specifies the closest Azure region.

 The accompanying PowerShell script shows how to create a resource group from the template and read back the Traffic Manager profile details.
+Before running the script, edit *azuredeploy.parameters.json* and replace the values marked with *'#####'*.

 See also: